MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-interfaces-in-al-operators.md

 ---
 title: Type testing and casting operators for interfaces
-description: With the `is` and `as` operators you can do type testing and casting of interfaces in AL for Business Central.
+description: With the `is` and `as` operators, you can do type testing and casting of interfaces in AL for Business Central.
 author: SusanneWindfeldPedersen
 ms.date: 06/28/2024
 ms.topic: conceptual